 “Becoming a volunteer firefighter is a civic action for your community.
-Our missions are to prevent and fight fires, provide emergency help, and protect people, belongings and the environment.
-Volunteers need to live and/or work within 10 minutes of the fire station.”
+Our missions are to prevent and fight fires, provide emergency help, and protect people, belongings and the environment," Lieutenant SPV Antoine Leonet told The Connexion during a 2022 interview.

 He says that out of approximately 250,000 ‘pompiers’ in France, around 200,000 are volunteers.
 They are not paid unless they are called out, when the hourly rate is around €7.50.
 It is meant to be a contribution towards expenses rather than a wage.

-“All of them are looking for new recruits, and I encourage anyone who is even just considering the idea to come along and have a chat.”
+“[Fire stations are always] looking for new recruits, and I encourage anyone who is even just considering the idea to come along and have a chat.”